-DWS and Deutsche Bank on Tuesday 18 March 2025, the formation of a strategic partnership to enhance private credit origination and investment opportunities for DWS clients.
-The cooperation granted DWS preferred access to asset-based finance, direct lending and other private credit assets sourced by Deutsche Bank.
+DWS and Deutsche Bank on Tuesday 18 March 2025 the formation of a strategic partnership to enhance private credit origination and investment opportunities for DWS clients.
+The cooperation grants DWS preferred access to asset-based finance, direct lending and other private credit assets sourced by Deutsche Bank.

-DWS aimed to accelerate growth within its alternatives franchise by leveraging Deutsche Bank’s capabilities in fixed income market access, liquidity provision and financing.
-As of 31 December 2024, DWS managed an alternatives platform worth €110bn.
-The partnership enabled DWS to expand its private credit investment opportunities by utilising Deutsche Bank’s sourcing and origination strengths.
+DWS aims to accelerate growth within its alternatives franchise by leveraging Deutsche Bank’s capabilities in fixed income market access, liquidity provision and financing.
+As of 31 December 2024, DWS manages an alternatives platform worth €110bn.
+The partnership enables DWS to expand its private credit investment opportunities by utilising Deutsche Bank’s sourcing and origination strengths.

 As part of the agreement, Patrick Connors transitioned from his role as European head of the global credit financing and solutions division at Deutsche Bank to become global head of private credit at DWS.
-He was set to report directly to DWS CEO Stefan Hoops.
-Connors brought over 20 years of experience in private financing and credit markets, with a particular focus on asset-based finance.
+He is set to report directly to DWS CEO Stefan Hoops.
+Connors brings over 20 years of experience in private financing and credit markets, with a particular focus on asset-based finance.

 Hoops stated that private credit was a crucial offering for clients seeking exposure to real-economy investments.
 He highlighted the importance of origination in alternative asset management, particularly in asset-based finance, which required distinct origination channels compared to direct lending.
 Hoops noted that combining Deutsche Bank’s origination expertise and industry relationships with DWS’s 50 years of experience in managing alternatives represented a strategic progression.